 The LMTs also provide data on land-use intensity in forests and grasslands and a variety of climatic parameters-important baseline information for all Biodiversity Exploratory research projects.

 Furthermore, LMTs are responsible for disseminating research results.
 Therefore, the latest findings are made available to a wider audience at press events and field trips.
 Land owners and managers are informed about the results on their own land in clearly prepared brochures.
 In addition, every two years each exploratory hosts a major information event for landowners, authorities and stakeholders in the region.
-Here, researchers from the exploratories themselves give an insight into their projects and present the results of their investigations of the past years.
+Here, researchers from the exploratories themselves give an insight into their projects and present the results of their research of the past years.

 The LMTs are thus an important interface between researchers and landowners, but also between science and the interested public.